yyjhao/alarm.html/README.md

 It supports alarm clock using flexible phrases like "in a minutes", "after 10 minutes", "13:14" or "8:20pm".

-When timed out, it plays a song from Youtube using Youtube's JavaScript API, and while there's an option to set a local file, it is not implemented :P
+When timed out, it plays a song from Youtube using Youtube's JavaScript API, and while there's an option to set a local file, it is (partially) implemented :P

 Also, only the song used for the alarm is remembered, and the app doesn't remember the alarms you set after reload.